mlgordon/vpc/hello-world-vpc.md

   ```
   {: pre}

 3. Generate a public SSH key to provision Virtual Server Instances (VSIs).

 You may have a public SSH key already.
 Look for a file called ``id_rsa.pub`` under an ``.ssh`` directory under your home directory, for example, ``/Users/<USERNAME>/.ssh/id_rsa.pub``.
 The file starts with ``ssh-rsa`` and ends with your email address.

 If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the ``ssh-keygen`` command and following the prompts.

+To learn how to create a Virtual Private Cloud in different IBM Cloud regions, see our [Regions](/docs/infrastructure/vpc/vpc-regions.html) topic.
+{: tip}

 ## Step 1: Log in to IBM Cloud.